Iowa Legislators Conclude 2021 Session

 DES MOINES, Iowa — The 2021 Iowa Legislative session has come to an end.
-Just before midnight the House and Senate reached a deal and pushed forward a state budget.
+Late Wednesday night, the House and Senate reached a deal and pushed forward a state budget.

 The budget proposal also includes millions in income tax cuts and gets rid of the inheritance tax by 2023.
 Another part of the budget includes a $21 million increase to the Department of Corrections budget for hiring and security.